What do I need to ride VAST trails?

 4. If you were born after July 1, 1983, you will need to take a safety course in order to ride in Vermont.

 Vermont DMV State Registration

 All snowmobiles, not legally registered in another state or province must be registered in Vermont.
 If you are already registered in your home state or province, you do not need to re-register in Vermont, but you must join a county and a local club and purchase a VAST TMA (see TMA Pass page for pricing information).
 Registration costs $28 for a Vermont Resident and $36 for a Non-Vermont Resident.
-Price subject to change without notice.
-Vermont State Registration Agents and DMV offices.
+Prices are subject to change without notice.
+Snowmobile registrations can be purchased with a Vermont State Registration Agent and DMV offices.